-However, the Wright-Fisher diffusion on domain D=(0,1) is a diffusion process whose diffusion matrix a(x)=x(1-x) is not uniformly elliptic.
-The process has attracted a wide interest in the literature (see for example [32, 30, 4]).
-Fleischmann and Swart [30] studied the large-time behaviour of the corresponding superprocess with spatially independent, quadratic branching mechanism on [0, 1].
-They conjecture a SLLN for the process restricted to D=(0,1) (see above (23) in [30]) but prove only convergence in $L^2$ .
+However, the Wright-Fisher diffusion on domain D = (0, 1) is a diffusion process whose diffusion matrix a(x) = x(1 - x) is not uniformly elliptic.
+The process has attracted a wide interest in the literature; see, for example, [4, 30, 32].
+Fleischmann and Swart [30] studied the large-time behavior of the corresponding superprocess with spatially independent, quadratic branching mechanism on [0, 1].
+They conjecture a SLLN for the process restricted to D=(0,1) (see above (23) in [30]) but prove only convergence in L^2 .
 The Wright-Fisher diffusion is not conservative, so the arguments in Section 4.1 are not applicable.
-However, Theorem 1.2 is and the following theorem proves the conjecture for all $\ell$ -almost everywhere continuous test functions $f \in p(D)$ with $f/\phi$ bounded (Fleischmann and Swart do not assume any continuity).
+However, Theorem 1.2 applies, and the following theorem proves the conjecture for all Lebesgue-almost everywhere continuous test functions $f \in p(D)$ with f/φ bounded.
+(Fleischmann and Swart do not assume any continuity.)

-Theorem 4.9 (Super-Wright-Fisher diffusion).
-Let $D = (0,1), \beta \in (1,\infty), \alpha > 0, \Pi \equiv 0$ and
+THEOREM 4.9 (Super-Wright-Fisher diffusion).
+Let $D=(0,1), \beta \in (1,\infty), \alpha > 0, \Pi \equiv 0$ and